wp-plugins/simple-student-result/readme.txt

 ans: Yes , you can, you will find CGPA item wp-admin panel below page.

  == Changelog ==
+ 1.4.9 Now support string as registration id. even starts with 0(zero) or any word.
  1.4.8 Bug in all entries page fixed.
  1.4.7 smart phone responsive Bug Fixed.
  1.4.6 few Bug Fixed.